 Our main coaches are already employed within the school;

-- Sarah Marchant – Teaching and learning leader and English Specialist.
+- Sarah Marchant – Teaching and learning leader and Geography Specialist.
 An experienced Geography teacher who’s talents lie in teaching and learning, resourcing, subject development and pupil engagement.
 As part of the teaching and learning team Sarah leads on the training of new staff and supports the continued professional development programme within the school.